 A single heirloom tomato plant produces just a handful of tomatoes.
 As the entire plant focuses on just 2 or 3 tomatoes, they deliver superior flavor.
 Also, since heirloom tomatoes are often grown locally and naturally, there is enough time for the tomatoes to ripen all by themselves under the warmth of the sun.
 This also gives these tomatoes their distinct tang and zest.

 - Calories - 35 kcal

 Organic or Not?

-While heirloom tomatoes are much more likely to be grown organic, especially since many heirloom growers are small local farmers, the label “heirloom” does not necessarily imply the tomato is also organic, so whenever possible make sure you look for “organic heirloom tomatoes” instead of conventional heirloom.
+While heirloom tomatoes are much more likely to be grown organic, especially since many heirloom growers are small local farmers, the label HEIRLOOM does not necessarily imply the tomato is also organic.
+So whenever possible make sure you look for “organic heirloom tomatoes”—not just the word heirloom.

 You will be able to distinguish good heirloom tomatoes through their inviting earthy smell.
 Also, don't go by looks alone.
-They often look misshapen, ribbed and exhibit cracks in the outer skin, but that doesn't mean that they are any less on flavor.
-Search for the ones which feel heavier as those tend to provide a thick delicious pulp.
+They often look misshapen, ribbed and may exibit cracks in the outer skin.
+But that doesn't mean that they are anything less wonderful in flavor.